Skip to content

 In the Server Manager you configure the servers that are used by a station.
 Keeping servers and stations separate allows you to set up many servers while using only a few stations or even a single station.
 This gives you flexibility when needed.

-BUTTM supports Icecast and Shoutcast compatible servers.
-This includes Icecast 2.3, 2.4, 2.5, Icecast-kh, liquidsoap, Shoutcast v1 and Shoutcast v2.
+BUTTM supports Icecast and Shoutcast compatible servers, as well as BUTTM Link for sending audio to another BUTTM installation.
+Icecast support includes Icecast 2.3, 2.4, 2.5, Icecast-kh and liquidsoap.
+Shoutcast support includes Shoutcast v1 and Shoutcast v2.
 Shoutcast v2 servers work only if support for legacy clients is enabled in the server configuration, which is true for most default setups.

 As in the Station Manager, you can add, copy or delete a server in the Server List by clicking the +, copy or - buttons.
 You can rename a server by double-clicking its name in the list.